Another Special Life in Christ:

 “I spent two and a half years living as a gay man, but always knowing I didn’t want to live the rest of my life in that way,” said Game, who has been married seven years.

 “I had never really had anyone sit down and tell me what God really said about homosexuality, that it wasn’t the way he wanted us to live our lives.
 He said it was the friendship of a heterosexual couple that made him decide to renounce homosexuality.
 “I was unsure of who I was as a man, how I wanted to live my life, and questions of mortality were really on my mind,” he said.
 “I saw in my friends’ lives something I didn’t have, a hope and a peace and a purpose.”
-Game said the Exodus International North America program helped to “bring him out of the homosexual lifestyle” in the early ‘90s.
+Game said the Exodus International North America program helped to “bring him out of the homosexual lifestyle” in the early ‘90s but was shut down.
+He tried a new one, Reduce Fear (not there in 2015).
+Wikipedia Exodus International review, HERE.

 “I remember wanting answers, but didn’t know how to get them,” he said.
 “I wanted somebody to sit down and tell me what God thought about what I was doing.”

 Game’s beliefs mirror those of most established Christian churches.
-While a few churches and groups welcome openly gay and lesbian members, most don’t.
+While increasing numbers of churches and groups welcome openly gay and lesbian members, most are either skeptical or timid about it or simply don’t.

 The Roman Catholic Church and the largest denomination in the state, the Southern Baptist Convention, say homosexuality is a sin across the board and will not accept same-sex unions or openly gay clergy.
 However, these two churches both stress that gays and lesbians are not barred from worshipping and are not condemned as human beings.